Graphic for

-To start off the new year, we have compiled together 15 new soup recipes (plus some extra bonus recipes) to make the month just a little more exciting!
+To start off the new year, I’ve compiled 15 new soup recipes (plus some extra bonus recipes) to make the month just a little more exciting.
+Whether you’re looking for fresh ideas or want to learn how to make soup better, these recipes have you covered!

-As an added bonus, we will be giving away a $50 Amazon gift card every week to one lucky reader.
+As an added bonus, I’ll be giving away a $50 Amazon gift card every week to one lucky reader.

 To enter:

-• simply try any soup recipe on our website (even older ones)
+• simply try any soup recipe on my website (even older ones)

 • and then leave a comment on the post saying that you made the recipe (yes, it’s that easy!)